The Russo Law Group proudly announces its outstanding achievement of being metro ranked in two…

-If you plan ahead, you can create a power of attorney names an agent who can take care of your financial and legal affairs.
-Depending on how the power is defined, the agent, who serves as a kind of alter ego, can handle everything from paying bills and picking up mail, to taking care of investments and selling real estate property.
-They could basically do everything that you can do except vote on your behalf or create your will.
+A New York power of attorney names an agent to take care of your financial and legal affairs.
+Depending on how the power is defined, a trusted person can handle everything from paying bills and picking up mail to taking care of investments and selling real estate.
+They could do everything you can do except vote on your behalf or create your will.

-This issue often comes up in elder law.
-In our practice, we see that older folks are more likely to encounter a situation where they are suffering from dementia or another medical ailment that prevents them from being able to make decisions on their own behalf.
-Or they could be physically incapable of handling their financial or legal affairs.
-Our goal is to work with individuals early, when they still have the capacity to make their own decisions, so that they can plan ahead.
+Incapacity concerns often come up in elder law.
+Our elder law attorneys see older folks suffering from dementia or another medical ailment that prevents them from being able to make decisions on their own behalf.
+Sometimes they’re physically incapable of handling their financial or legal affairs.
+Our goal is to work with individuals early, when they still have the capacity to make their own decisions, and plan ahead.

-If you do not plan ahead, you could lose control over who is chosen as your agent to make important healthcare and financial decisions on your behalf.
-In turn, this could cause decisions to be made that are inconsistent with your wishes and you could lose assets you have worked so hard to accrue.
+If you don’t plan ahead, you could lose control over who is chosen as your agent to make important healthcare and financial decisions.
+Decisions made may be inconsistent with your wishes, and assets you have worked so hard to accrue could be lost.
 Additionally, your inability to plan ahead could cause turmoil among your family members.
-For example, your children could fight with each other over important healthcare decisions, and that could leave you in a situation where you are dying while they are struggling to make a decision or come to terms with the decision that needs to be made.
-Or you could have an 18-year-old child who is an adult in the eyes of the law, but who may not be emotionally equipped to make a life-and-death decision for their parent.
-Under the law, they may be the person that would make that very difficult call unless you have named another person to be your healthcare proxy ahead of time.
+For example, your children could fight over important healthcare decisions, leaving you in a situation where you’re dying as they struggle to come to terms.
+You may have an 18-year-old adult child who’s not emotionally equipped to make a life-and-death decision for their parent.
+It’s much easier to name a person to be your healthcare proxy ahead of time.